Guruvayoor(1) - Palani(1) - Rameswaram(1) - Madurai(1) - Kanyakumari(2) - Varkala(1) - Kottayam(1) - Cochin (Ernakulam)(1)

-Day-6 Proceed to Kanyakumari via Tiruchendur Proceed to Tiruchendur (46 kms).
-Tiruchendur is renowned for the Lord Murugan Temple and is considered one of the Six Arupadaiveedus.
-Later proceed to Kanyakumari (100 kms - 3 hrs).
+Day-5 Proceed to Kanyakumari via Tirunelveli.
+Proceed to Kanyakumari (250 kms - 4.5 hrs) via Thirunelveli Lord Shiva Temple.
+Lord Murugan devotees may also take a 46 km detour to visit Tiruchendur Lord Murugan Temple (One of the Six Arupadaiveedu).
+Reach Kanyakumari by evening.
 Kanyakumari is a prime heritage and pilgrimage destinations and is home to a Shaktipeetha Temple and where one can see both sunrise and sunset from the same point.
-Evening visit to the Kanyakumari temple, Vivekanand rock memorial and enjoy the Sunset.

 Day-7 Proceed to Varkala via Trivandrum Proceed to Varkala (137 kms - 3.5 hrs).
 Varkala is a beach destination and also visited for its Janardana Swamy Temple.
 Enroute visit Guganatha Swamy Temple, Padmanabhaswamy Temple (Trivandrum) and reach Varkala by evening.
 Visit Janardana Swamy Temple.